Domiciliary Care Allowance

 - Be aged under 16 (at 16, the child can apply for a Disability Allowance - see 'How to apply' below for more information)

-- Live at home with the person claiming the allowance for 5 or more days a week - see 'Half-rate payment' below
+- Live at home with the person claiming the allowance for 5 or more days a week.
+However, there are some exceptions to this – see ‘Living a home’ below.

 - Meet the medical criteria - see below